IEEEBerkeley/hope-www/labs/charger/schematic.rst

         **Power output** pins generate soures of power.

-        Note: we will not be using the tri-state, open collector, and open emitter electrical connection types in HOPE.

      8. Once finished, select the 'Save Current Symbol' icon or press the 'Save All Libraries' icon.